 Our divine filiation does not only consist in the fact that God wants us to treat him with the closeness and trust of a son towards his father - which would already be a lot.
 It consists in the fact that the Holy Spirit unites us with Christ, makes us one thing with God the Son, and in him, as members of his Body, we are truly sons and daughters of God the Father (cf. John Paul II, Encyclical Dominum et Vivificantem, 52).
 "We will never be able to go deeply enough into this immense wonder," wrote Bishop Alvaro del Portillo, "nor be sufficiently grateful to our God for having deigned to make us sharers in the divine life of the Most Holy Trinity by raising us to the position of becoming 'sons in the Son' ...
 While we are still here on earth the Lord wants us to see that we form part of his flock, of the Church 'gathered together in the unity of the Father and of the Son and of the Holy Spirit' (Saint Cyprian, De Oratione Dominica, 23).
-We must always regard the Church in this way, and work intensely at cultivating and improving that fraternity which unites all the members of the Mystical Body of Christ together; and we should feel that everything relating to the Holy Church is very much our concern" (Alvaro del Portillo, Pastoral Letter, 1 August 1991).
+We must always regard the Church in this way, everything relating to the Holy Church is very much our concern" (Alvaro del Portillo, Pastoral Letter, 1 August 1991).